Here’s how to make oven roasted corn on the cob with the husks. It won’t get charred like it does on the grill and it is super easy to make.

 There are times when the best option is to make oven roasted corn on the cob.
 It could be that a grill isn’t available or it is full of other foods.
 Or maybe you don’t have a pot big enough for boiling corn on the cob.

-No matter the reason, making oven roasted corn on the cob with the husks is a great option and less work because all you have to do is put the corn in a hot oven.
+No matter the reason, making oven roasted corn on the cob in husk is a great option and less work because all you have to do is put the corn in a hot oven.

-Recipe For Oven Roasted Corn On The Cobs With The Husks
+Recipe For Oven Roasted Corn On The Cob With The Husks

 Place the corn on the cob on the rack in a preheated oven at 400°F for 30 minutes.